jiangjianshan/msvc-pkg/README.md

    ├── config.yaml            # define package essential information
    └── *.diff                 # Patch files for this package (required if need)
    ```
-> 💡 Pro Tip: There many examples exist inside `packages` folder can be taken as reference

 ## 🤝 Contributing